yncyrydybyl/ride2go/doc/lt42/DIARY.md

 * DONE Use moments in ridestream
 * DONE Write standalone route for new UI
 * DONE Adapt for fg integration
-* DONE Document REDIS structure
+* DONE Document REDIS structure in REDIS.md
 * DONE Lots of help from flo.
 Thanks!